Citrix StoreFront for Virtual Apps and Desktops

 The LoadMaster is going to read the ICA file and take your internal IP address and rewrite it to your external FQDN using a specific secure destination port as outlined in the Secure Listeners section.
 This is achieved with the following updates to the default body modification rules as shown in the screenshot below.

-In the body response rules, replace the internal IP addresses with your own Citrix VDI server IP addresses.
+In the body response rules, replace the internal IP addresses with your own Citrix VDI server IP addresses, as shown above.
 Ensure to retain port 1494 - only modify the IP address.
 In some environments the FQDN is returned.
 In this case, add the FQDN instead of the IP address while also retaining port 1494.
 If you are uncertain if the ICA file returns an FQDN or an IP address, complete the following steps:

 2. When it asks to detect Receiver, cancel and select Already Installed.